 Support the annual Great British Spring Clean

-The National Keep Britain Tidy Great British Spring Clean is an annual event, usually in March, where individuals, groups or schools, simply pledge to pick litter in their areas and following basic guidance get out and about to collect the litter pledged.
+The national Keep Britain Tidy Great British Spring Clean is an annual event, usually in March, where individuals, groups or schools, simply pledge to pick litter in their areas and following basic guidance get out and about to collect the litter pledged.
+In last year’s event, over 400,000 bags of litter were pledged to be collected!

 Do I need equipment?